2Gpb/AntLionOptimizer/README.md

 # Ant Lion Optimizer (ALO)

-This project contains an implementation of the Ant Lion Optimizer (ALO), inspired by the hunting mechanism of antlions.
+This project based on the [paper](https://www.sciencedirect.com/science/article/abs/pii/S0965997815000113) and contains an implementation of the Ant Lion Optimizer (ALO), inspired by the hunting mechanism of antlions.
 ALO is a metaheuristic optimization method that mimics the interaction between ants and antlions in nature to solve optimization problems.

 ## Main components:
 - **Agent Class** - Implements the properties and methods associated with the behavior of individual agents (ants).